OK, yes I admit it.

 I, Olivia Clark, Soprano in the London Philharmonic Choir, am a Proms Virgin (aka PV).
 Don’t judge.
 Before writing this article, I am ashamed to say I hadn’t even bothered to find out who Henry Wood was.

 Hey, I can feel the judgement burning through your screen.
-All I knew that he has a very nice rehearsal hall named after him in Southwark – Henry Wood House.
+All I knew that he has a very nice rehearsal hall named after him in Southwark – Henry Wood Hall.

 I have at least heard of the Proms, I mean, I haven’t been living under a rock the size of the Albert Hall, I’ve just been living in Scotland.
 Even north of the Wall we understand that the last night of the Proms is a big deal.